binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 A> Without sanitisation, things are a lot simpler.
 A>

-For the next example, we use a single page app.
-Switching to `jQuery.validator` on the client side and `express-form` on the server side.
+For the next example, we use a single page app, switching to `jQuery.validator` on the client side and `express-form` on the server side.
 Our example is a simple contact form.
 I have only shown the parts relevant to validation and filtering.

 Once the jQuery plugin (which is a module) `validate` is loaded, jQuery is passed to it.
 The plugin extends the jQuery prototype with its `validate` method.
 Our contact.js script then loads in the browser.
 We then call `ContactForm.initContactForm();`.
-ContactForm is immediately invoked and returns an object, of which we call `initContactForm()` on.
+ContactForm is immediately invoked and returns an object, upon which we call `initContactForm()`.

 We add a custom validation function to our `validator` by way of `addMethod`.
 This function will take the value being tested, the element itself and a regular expression to test against.
 You can see we use this function when we pass our rules within the `options` object to `validate` which internally passes them to its `validator`.